LiskArchive/lips/proposals/lip-introduce_bft_module.md

         # This in particular happens if a delegate is double forging.
         return True
     elif b1.height > b2.maxHeightGenerated:
-        # violates disjointness condition
+        # Violates disjointness condition
         return True
     elif b1.maxHeightPrevoted > b2.maxHeightPrevoted:
-        # violates that delegate chooses branch with largest maxHeightPrevoted
+        # Violates that delegate chooses branch with largest maxHeightPrevoted
         return True
     else:
-  	    # no contradiction between block headers
+  	    # No contradiction between block headers
   	    return False
 ```

 Note that the function above corresponds to the function `checkHeadersContradicting` defined in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md#detecting-contradicting-block-headers), except for not checking whether the two objects `blockHeaderInfo1` and `blockHeaderInfo2` correspond to the same block.
 Additionally, the block header property names are updated according to [LIP 0055][lip-update-block-processing].

 #### computeValidatorsHashInternal